madrury/madrury.github.io/_posts/2017-10-04-qr-algorithm.markdown

 The eigenvalue corresponding to this eigenvector $$\lambda_1 = 9$$, which happens to be the largest eigenvalue of the matrix $$A$$.
 This is generally true: for almost all initial vectors $$v_0$$, power iteration converges to the **eigenvector corresponding to the largest eigenvalue of the matrix** [^largest-eigenvalue].

 Unfortunately, this puts us in a difficult spot if we hope to use power iteration to find *all* the eigenvectors of a matrix, as it almost always returns to us the same eigenvector.
-Even if we apply the process to an entire orthonormal *basis*, each basis element will almost surely converge to the eigenvector with the largest eigenvalue.
+Even if we apply the process to an entire orthonormal *basis*, each basis element will almost surely converge to an eigenvector with the largest eigenvalue.

 ![Random Basis Converging to Eigenvector]({{ site.url }}/img/qra-power-iteration-basis.png){: .center-img}